 post echo – the repetition of a sound occurring after the original sound caused by tape print-through.

 post-fader – a send on a console, mixer, or DAWs after the level adjustment (fader) in the signal path, so that when the level is adjusted, it affects the signal being sent.
 Post-fader sends are normally used to send effects from a particular channel, because the channel fader controls both the level sent to the main mix as well as the level of send.
 So an adjustment of the fader wil retain the relative proportion of wet and dry signal.
 If the wet signal level did not follow the dry signal level, the affected signal would still be heard after the channel fades out.
 The opposite of pre-fader.
 Also called post-fade send.

 post production – (1) Tasks that have to be done after mixing is finished and before making the master.
 These include additional editing, sequencing of tracks for an album, and the addition of metadata such as title, artist, and ISRC codes.
-(2) Any work done after the shooting of a film or video is completed, such as replacing dialog, adding sound effects, and adding music.
+(2) Audio post production for video (APPV).
 Sometimes spelled postproduction or post-production.
+Called post for short.

 pot – (1) Short for potentiometer.
 (2) A substance used by some musicians to take the “edge” off before a performance or recording session.

 potential – the work done per coulomb of test charge moving a small positive test charge from the negative terminal to some point in a circuit.
 Often represented by the Greek letter phi (Φ).
 Potential difference is the work done per coulomb of charge moving a small positive test charge between any two points.
 Potential difference is measured with a voltmeter.